Weighted Projective Lines and Rational Surface Singularities: Preliminaries

 for $t\in [0,r]$, and note that $S_0\cong S_r$.
 Further, for $k$ with $0\leq k\leq r-1$, we say that a monomial $x^my^n$ has \emph{weight $k$} if $m+an=k$ mod $r$, that is $x^my^n\in S_k$.
 It is the $i$-series that determines which CM $S^G$-modules are special.

-\begin{thm} For $G=\frac{1}{r}(1,a)$, \begin{enumerate} \item \cite{Herzog} $\CM S^G=\add \{ S_t\mid t\in [0,r] \}$. \item \cite{WunramCyclic} $\SCM S^G=\add \{ S_{t}\mid t\in I(r,a) \}$. \end{enumerate} \end{thm} \begin{proof} Both results are usually stated in the complete case, with no pseudoreflections, so since we are working more generally, we give the proof.
+\begin{thm} For $G=\frac{1}{r}(1,a)$, \begin{enumerate} \item \textnormal{\cite{Herzog}} $\CM S^G=\add \{ S_t\mid t\in [0,r] \}$. \item \textnormal{\cite{WunramCyclic}} $\SCM S^G=\add \{ S_{t}\mid t\in I(r,a) \}$. \end{enumerate} \end{thm} \begin{proof} Both results are usually stated in the complete case, with no pseudoreflections, so since we are working more generally, we give the proof.
 Since $S^G$ has a unique singular point, by \ref{Check locally gen} (and its counterpart in the $\CM S^G$ case) it suffices to prove both results in the complete local setting.
 In this case, when $(r,a)=1$, part (1) is \cite{Herzog} and part (2) is \cite{WunramCyclic}.
-When $(r,a)\neq1$, the result is still true since $\frac{1}{r}(1,a)=\frac{1}{r/h}(1,a/h)$ for $h:=(r,a)$. \end{proof}
+When $(r,a)\neq1$, the result is still true since $\frac{1}{r}(1,a)=\frac{1}{r/h}(1,a/h)$ for $h\colonequals (r,a)$. \end{proof}

-In what follows, we will require a different characterization of members of the $i$-series, by reinterpreting of a result of Ito \cite[3.7]{Ito}.
+In what follows, we will require a different characterization of members of the $i$-series, by reinterpreting a result of Ito \cite[3.7]{Ito}.
 As notation, if $(r,a)=1$ then the \emph{$G$-basis} $B(G)$ is defined to be the set of monomials which are not divisible by any $G$-invariant monomial.
-We usually draw $B(G)$ in a $2\times 2$ grid. \begin{example} Consider $G=\frac{1}{17}(1,10)$.
-Then $B(G)$ is
+We usually draw $B(G)$ in a $2\times 2$ grid.